-We have 33 bedrooms, with a range of room sizes, including four that can accommodate couples.
+We have 33 bedrooms for those living at Beaufort, with a range of room sizes, including four that can accommodate couples.

 We encourage residents to personalise their rooms with their own photos and furniture.
 Personal possessions help residents feel at home, and provide extra stimulation and time for reminiscence.
 They also give the home’s care workers an important understanding of a resident’s history and what’s important to them.